 A Post-Master’s Nursing Informatics Certificate is also available to those who currently hold a Master of Science in Nursing and wish to assume an advanced practice role in nursing informatics.

-Upon completion of course requirements, graduates of the MSN NI track are eligible to sit for the American Nurses Credentialing Center's Board Certification and the HIMSS Certified Professional in Health Information Management (CPHIMS) Exams.
+Upon completion of course requirements, graduates of the MSN NI track are sufficiently competent to sit for the American Nurses Credentialing Center’s Board Certification and the HIMSS Certified Professional in Health Information Management (CPHIMS) Exams.

 Although academic criteria (cumulative GPA) are the most important factors in admission consideration, additional non-academic information can be considered.
 All applicants will be reviewed in an individual and holistic manner.
 No single factor will determine a student's admission.

 All applicants who receive offers of admission will be required to submit documentation of required immunizations and consent to a criminal background check.
 A history of criminal conduct or convictions may result in withdrawal of the admission offer.
 See "Criminal Background Checks" section of the School of Nursing Student Handbook for the school policy.